 So, 52% of the British have voted to leave the EU yesterday, sending shockwaves around the world.
 What now?
 This article provides a snapshot of what could be the future from an indirect tax perspective.

-Today, the Federal Council adopted the dispatch on the Corporate Tax Reform Act III.
-The reform aims to strengthen Switzerland as a business location, focusing on innovation, value creation and jobs.
-The proposed measures are compatible with the current international standards and will increase legal and planning certainty for companies.
+On June 14th 2016 the National Council followed the position of the Council of States and a final decision on CTR III was taken.
+The reform underlines the aim to strengthen Switzerland as a business location, focusing on innovation, value creation and jobs.
+The law provisions passed are compatible with the current international standards.

 Life science companies have to future-proof their value chain by placing functions, assets and risks in locations where they are planning to have their profits taxed.
 Structures where profit allocations are made in tax-beneficent locations with little or no substance are no longer viable.